tkolisnik/CRC-Side-RF-Paper/README.md

 # CRC-Side-RF-Paper
-The code and scripts for the CRC-Side-RF-Paper
+The code and scripts for the Colorectal cancer side random forest classifier paper